-London Middlesex Master Gardener volunteers have been educating home gardeners since 1985 with practical, ecological gardening advice.
+London Middlesex Master Gardeners have been educating home gardeners since 1985 with practical, ecological gardening advice.

-We are trained volunteers who follow science-based advice and have a passion for helping home gardeners get growing!
+We are trained volunteers who follow science-based practices and have a passion for helping home gardeners get growing!

 Seedy Saturday – this event, typically held the first Saturday in March, has been organized by London Middlesex Master Gardeners every year since 2008.
 Gardeners come for the day to LEARN, SHOP, and GROW with us:

 - a day of fun, shopping, and learning for novice to advanced home gardeners.

 - great deals for those seeking seeds, supplies, decor, local food, and other products

 - three educational and interesting talks throughout the day

 - the opportunity to meet and chat with local community groups or get advice from horticultural experts